MIRAH-Official/LexiSem/README.md

 ## LexiSem

-This is the PyTorch implementation of the paper:
+This is the implementation of the paper:

 [**LexiSem**](https://).